sunblade02/portfolio-manager-rust/README.md

 The .env file in the backend directory requires the following parameters :
 - DATABASE_URL : connection string to the database
+- MONGODB_URL : connection string to the MongoDB database (for logging)
+- REDIS_URL : connection string to the Redis database (for logging)
 - JWT_SECRET : secret key used for generating of JWT tokens

 ## 📂 Project Structure